Exclusive: Co-working startup BHIVE's co-founder leaves to join real estate firm

-The exit comes less than 10 months after chief financial officer Rakesh Sharma quit BHIVE for founding his own venture.
-Likewise, chief marketing officer Durgesh Kaushik had quit in June last year to start his own company.
+The exit comes less than 10 months after chief financial officer Rakesh Sharma quit BHIVE to found his own venture.
+Likewise, chief marketing officer Durgesh Kaushik quit in June last year to start his own company.

-Although an email to Shesh Rao Paplikar, co-founder and chief executive of BHIVE, did not get a response till the time of publishing this report, a former executive said BHIVE remains largely unaffected by these exits.
+Although an email to Shesh Rao Paplikar, co-founder and chief executive of BHIVE, did not get a response till the time of publishing this report, a former executive said BHIVE remains largely unaffected.

 “BHIVE is going after an asset-light model.
 It is profitable at a unit level.
-It is introducing new properties.
-These exits will not send out a ripple effect,” the former executive said.
+It is introducing new properties,” the former executive said.

 BHIVE was founded in November 2014 by Paplikar and Ravindra, as a co-working, networking and mentoring platform for startups that couldn’t afford independent offices.